NetSim Academic: a network lab on your desktop

 • Reliable data transfer with TCP (PDF, HTML)

-• Understand the working of TCP BIC Congestion control algorithm, simulate and plot the TCP congestion window (PDF, HTML)
+• Understand the working of TCP BIC congestion control, simulate and plot the TCP congestion window (PDF, HTML)

 Wi-Fi: IEEE 802.11